MLA Formatting Guide & Citation Generator: Free Template Covering Title Page, Quotations, Headings, Citations, & References

 When talking about “red flags” in relationships, Gandalf notes that they attract people instead of repelling (32).

-Next, let’s see how the Works Cited page should be written in the MLA format [2].
-This page is for readers to know all the works and sources you referred during your research.
+The Works Cited page is for readers to know all the works and sources you referred during your research.
 Every in-text citation included in the main manuscript should have a corresponding source listed here.
+Now, let’s see how the Works Cited page should be written in the MLA format [2].

 Basic Rules for the MLA Works Cited Page